Utah officer who pulled gun on black child will keep working

-WOODS CROSS, Utah — A Utah officer who pulled his gun on a 10-year-old boy during a pursuit of armed suspects will continue to work amid an independent review of the incident, police said Monday.
+WOODS CROSS, Utah — A Utah police chief defended an officer who pulled his gun on a 10-year-old black boy, saying the officer believed the child might be an armed suspect and will keep working during an independent review, police said Monday.

-The unidentified officer is still employed with the agency and authorities are not looking to terminate him, Woods Cross Police Chief Chad Soffe said.

 An attorney working with the Hrubes family said the mother was upset and still had unanswered questions.
 Jerri Hrubes has said the officer returned and apologized later that day, but the confrontation left her feeling unsafe in the West Bountiful home.

-Note: This story has been corrected to fix the name of the Davis County Attorney’s office.